 How interaction between donkeys and humans can enrich the lives of both.

-When a woman and child is able to get over their fear of interacting with an animal bigger than themselves, this helps to build their resilience.
-This experience can change the neurology so that the next time they face a scary situation, they will know it’s possible to come out the other side of their fear.
+When a woman and child are able to get over their fear of interacting with an animal bigger than themselves, this helps to build their resilience.
+This experience can change neurology so that the next time they face a scary situation, they will know it’s possible to come out the other side of their fear.
 That confidence didn’t exist before - the experience with the donkey has rewired the brain so that they are more able to overcome their fears and approach difficult and challenging situations.

 Donkeys have a unique presence, a zen-like grounded quality.
 We’re using their abilities as sentient facilitators and encouraging them to be an equal partner in the session.